Tajinder Bagga's arrest: Delhi Police file kidnapping case

 "They behaved inhumanly with Bagga and his father.
 But remember (Arvind) Kejriwal Ji, your such acts cannot scare a true Sikh," he said in the tweet.

-Delhi BJP spokesperson Adesh Gupta said a complaint has been lodged at the Janakpuri police station in the national capital over the Punjab police allegedly beating Bagga's father.
+Delhi BJP chief Adesh Gupta said a complaint has been lodged at the Janakpuri police station in the national capital over the Punjab police allegedly beating Bagga's father.

+"FIR was lodged at Janakpuri police station over the Punjab Police beating Tajinder Bagga's father.

 Check out DH's latest videos